camflan/boxstrap/README.markdown

     excludes=opensim.sh, old-dot-virtualenvwrapper_bashrc
     recurse=false

+There are also a few command line options available, `boxstrap -h` will display them.
+You can ask it to be verbose `-v`, tell it to shut up `-q`, or even use it to generate a configuration file for you `-g`.

 I have done my best to document the script as thouroghly as possible -- please read it for further information regarding the settings beyond what is in this quick readme.
 I have also done my best to note where I feel there are improvements to be made, the script was created, tested, and finished in under an hour - not including this documentation.
 If you have any additions, improvements, bugs, or anything else please feel free to report, fix, or fork this project.

 TO_USE